toscanosaul/saul/index.md

 I am a quantitative researcher at Citadel Securities in London.
 I develop alpha signals for options analyzing high frequency data and using machine learning algorithms.

 <br />
-Before I worked developing machine learning algorithms for speech recognition at Microsoft in Bellevue, W.A.
-Previously I worked on pricing and transportation problems at Uber in San Francisco.
+Before I developed state-of-the-art machine learning algorithms for speech recognition at Microsoft in Bellevue, W.A.
+Previously I was a lead develper for a major redesign of Uber's pricing system, route-based pricing (https://marketplace.uber.com/pricing/route-based-pricing).

 <br />
 I got my PhD in Operations Research from Cornell in the U.S., and B.Sc. in Mathematics at the University of Guanajuato in Mexico.